mmbdtp/2022/seq-analysis/genome-assembly-cli.md

 layout: page
 ---

-# Hybrid and short-read-only assembly of simulated reads
+# Hybrid and short-read-only assembly of sequenced reads
 Let’s look at the impact of read length (long read vs short read) on genome assembly.
 In doing so I will also show you how to run the software and assess the output.

+If you are unsure about the command line, please review [Crash Course Computer Science episode 22](https://www.youtube.com/watch?v=4RPtJ9UyHS0&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo&index=23).
+The [episode on operating systems](https://www.youtube.com/watch?v=26QPDBe-NB8&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo&index=19) will also help you understand `Unix` a little better.

 ### Short read assembly with Shovill
 Is Shovill installed?
 Please see the [Installing software](seq-analysis/installing) section.